 When the gardener’s art and pure serendipity converge, the results are often spectacular.
-We’re pleased to offer such a union in this combination of our Petunia Blanket® White (PP 15,492), trailing Tradescantia pallida 'Purple Queen,' the silvery magnificence of Centaurea cineraria 'Colchester White,' and the colorful spikes of both Angelonia Angeface® Blue ( P 22,390) and Angelonia Angeface® Wedgwood Blue (PP 19,696).
-Two Petunia and one each of the other varieties.
-6 plants total.
-Container not included.
+We’re pleased to offer such a union in this combination of our luminescent white Petunia, trailing purple Tradescantia, the silvery magnificence of Centaurea, and the colorful spikes of two Angelonia.
+6 plants total, quantities of each plant listed in parentheses below.

 HOW PLANTS ARE SHIPPED